Justices rule states can bind presidential electors’ votes

 WASHINGTON (AP) — The Supreme Court ruled unanimously Monday that states can require presidential electors to back their states’ popular vote winner in the Electoral College.

-The ruling, just under four months before the 2020 election, leaves in place laws in 32 states and the District of Columbia that bind electors to vote for the popular-vote winner, as electors almost always do anyway.
+The ruling, just under four months before the 2020 election, leaves in place laws in 32 states and the District of Columbia that bind electors to vote for the popular-vote winner, and electors almost always do so anyway.

 So-called faithless electors have not been critical to the outcome of a presidential election, but that could change in a race decided by just a few electoral votes.
 It takes 270 electoral votes to win the presidency.

-In 2012, he tweeted, “The electoral college is a disaster for a democracy.”
-In November 2016 after he won he presidency despite losing the popular vote to Hillary Clinton, he tweeted,, “The Electoral College is actually genius in that it brings all states, including the smaller ones, into play.”

-The justices had scheduled arguments for last spring so they could resolve the issue before this year’s presidential election, rather than amid a potential political crisis after the country votes.
+The justices had scheduled arguments for the spring so they could resolve the issue before the election, rather than amid a potential political crisis after the country votes.

 When the court heard arguments by telephone in May because of the coronavirus outbreak, justices invoked fears of bribery and chaos if electors could cast their ballots regardless of the popular vote outcome in their states.

-The issue arose in lawsuits filed by three Hillary Clinton electors in Washington state and one in Colorado who refused to vote for her despite her popular vote win in both states in 2016.
-In so doing, they hoped to persuade enough electors in states won by Trump to choose someone else and deny him the presidency.
+The issue arose in lawsuits filed by three Hillary Clinton electors in Washington state and one in Colorado who refused to vote for her despite her popular vote win in both states.
+In so doing, they hoped to persuade enough electors in states won by Donald Trump to choose someone else and deny Trump the presidency.

 The federal appeals court in Denver ruled that electors can vote as they please, rejecting arguments that they must choose the popular-vote winner.
-In Washington, the state Supreme Court upheld $1,000 fines against the three electors and rejected their claims.
+In Washington, the state Supreme Court upheld a $1,000 fine against the three electors and rejected their claims.

 In all, there were 10 faithless electors in 2016, including a fourth in Washington, a Democratic elector in Hawaii and two Republican electors in Texas.
 In addition, Democratic electors who said they would not vote for Clinton were replaced in Maine and Minnesota.